-Library key (for libraries with ASCII keys).
-The key\name argument is the address of a string descriptor for the key.
+For libraries with ASCII keys, the key\name argument is the address of a string descriptor for the key.

-Library key (for libraries with binary keys).
-The key\name argument is the address of an unsigned longword value for the key.
+For libraries with binary keys, the key\name argument is the address of an unsigned longword value for the key.

-Librarian (LBR) Routines LBR\$REPLACE\KEY
+Librarian (LBR) Routines LBR\$REPLACE KEY